 Andrew Watt 14/03/19

 It is with sadness we learn that Andrew passed away on Friday 8th March, our sincere condolences go out to his family, friends and former colleagues at this time.
-Service details to follow once known.
+Service details and remembrances Andrew Remembered.
 Andrew's entry from December 2012 : I worked on check in and the ticket desk at Gatwick from 1972-1975 when I moved to the BCAL town office in Amsterdam.
 I'm still in Holland after almost 37 years working now for B.A. but my happiest memories are of those 3 years working for BCAL at Gatwick.
-If there is anyone who still remembers me it would be great to hear from them.

 I have just discovered the site and have seen some very familiar faces.
 I used to be BCal's man in the northern shires covering Yorkshire/Humberside/Lincs.
 I regret that I did not bring flat cap and whippet when visiting LGW as some people seemed to expect.
 Let me know if their will be a reunion and obviously would love to hear from any body in the interim.
 Just for the record the Manto based staff ie Jack Mullen, Frank Bradshaw, David Watt, Ken Bromfield were still alive and kicking at our last some what liquid meeting !